yousefelassal/quote-cron/README.md

 > When deeds and words are in accord, the whole world is transformed.

 > It is impossible to love and to be wise.

+> All that I am, or hope to be, I owe to my angel mother.